GLOWLADY/polymvthic-resources/README.md

 - **Hacking & Development** (from Hashcat to AI agents)
 - **Culture & History** (true crime, biographies, underworld narratives)

-This list proves we've actually done the work across all these domains.
-It's our cognitive fingerprint—and we're sharing it with you.
+This list is our ever-evolving cognitive fingerprint, and each item reflects our personal passions, breadth and depth of knowledge, and invaluable pieces of ourselves and individual workflows—and we're happy to share it with you

 ---